smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 !!! must

-1. Send notification with appropriate parameter value when active call on HMI has been started/ended.
+1. Send notification with appropriate parameter value when active call on HMI has been started/ended

-2. Send SDL OnAppDeactivated `<appID>` after the phone call started.
+2. Send SDL OnAppDeactivated `<appID>` after the phone call started

-3. Resume the applications to the previous-to-phone-call state on HMI (as SDL does not send BC.ActivateApp or BC.OnResumeAudioSource to HMI after the phone call is ended).
+3. Resume the applications to the previous-to-phone-call state on HMI (as SDL does not send BC.ActivateApp or BC.OnResumeAudioSource to HMI after the phone call is ended)

+!!!

 _Note:_  When SDL receives OnEventChanged(PHONE_CALL, isActive: true) from HMI,
 it changes the HMILevel of all applications currently either in FULL or LIMITED to BACKGROUND, audioStreamingState: NOT_AUDIBLE.
 After getting OnEventChanged(PHONE_CALL, isActive: false) from HMI, SDL returns applications to the previous-to-phonecall HMILevel.
 SDL does not send BC.ActivateApp or BC.OnResumeAudioSource to HMI after the phone call is ended.

 **Emergency event**

-Safety Feature is HMI`s specific mode when 'Emergency event' or 'Rear view camera' are active modes.
+Safety Feature is HMI's specific mode when 'Emergency event' or 'Rear view camera' are active modes.
-The main idea from SDL<->HMI point of view is that navigation/audio streaming mustn't interfere with Rear Camera View mode.
-HMI is responsible for managing audio/video data during �Emergency event�/�RearCamera� modes.
+The main idea from SDL-HMI point of view is that navigation/audio streaming mustn't interfere with Rear Camera View mode.
+HMI is responsible for managing audio/video data during 'Emergency event' or 'RearCamera' modes.

 !!! must

 1. Send notification with appropriate parameter value when mode 'Emergency event'/'Rear view camera' becomes active or inactive.

+!!!

 _Note:_
 When SDL receives OnEventChanged(EMERGENCY_EVENT isActive:true) notification about SafetyFeature activation from HMI,
 SDL moves all apps with AudioStreamingState AUDIBLE to NOT_AUDIBLE state and returns to previous state when gets `OnEventChanged(EMERGENCY_EVENT isActive:false)`.
 The app is not allowed to stream audio and it will not be heard by the user (due to other audio and/or system events blocking it).

 **Deactivate HMI**

 !!! must

 1. Send notification with appropriate parameter value when all apps to be inactivated/restored.
-2. Send `OnEventChange (DEACTIVATE_HMI isDeactivated: false)` before activating an app.
+2. Send OnEventChange (DEACTIVATE_HMI isDeactivated: false) before activating an app.

+!!!

 _Note:_ When SDL receives OnEventChange(DEACTIVATE_HMI isDeactivated: true) from HMI, it changes the HMILevel of all applications currently in FULL and-or LIMITED to BACKGROUND, audioStreamingState: NOT_AUDIBLE.
 After getting OnEventChange (DEACTIVATE_HMI isDeactivated: false) from HMI, SDL resumes the applications to the previous-to-event state on HMI.

+!!!

 **Audio source and Embedded navi**